Heinzad/heinzad.github.io/_posts/2022-11-02-column-transformations-with-t-sql.md

 ## Metadata-driven development

-Many database that use codes for table and column names, may repeat codes, enabling metadata-driven development from a data dictionary.
+Many databases use repeating codes for table and column names, enabling metadata-driven development from a data dictionary.

-Take the ABAN8 "Address Number" column in the "Address Book" table, [F0101](https://jde.erpref.com/?schema=920&table=F0101), in JD Edwards ERP for example.
-The prefix for all the columns in "F0101" is "AB".
-"AN8" is the code for Address Number, and appears in [over 1,000 table columns](https://jde.erpref.com/?schema=920&column=AN8) across all the JDE modules.
+Take the "ABAN8" Address Number column in the "F0101" Address Book table, of the [JD Edwards ERP](https://jde.erpref.com/?schema=920&table=F0101) for example.
+The prefix for all the columns in the Address Book is "AB".
+"AN8" is the code for Address Number, and appears in [over 1,000 table columns across all the JDE modules](https://jde.erpref.com/?schema=920&column=AN8).

 If we build a dictionary of transformations by column code, we can then leverage that logic over 1000 times: